DoDAO-io/dodao-defi-course/contribute/README.md

 ## Course Files
+Our basic courses will consist of 6-10 chapters and in each chapter we will cover

+1. Readings - we call it readings, but this is the list of videos one can watch on Youtube to know about the topic.
+We should capture max of 3-4 videos for each chapter.
+2. Summaries - This is a list of sub-topics in a chapter which we will summarize.
+Intent is the user can revise each and every concept in the chapter by going through the bullet points.
+Please look at "Two Minute Drill" sections in SCJP book ([https://firozstar.tripod.com/_darksiderg.pdf](https://firozstar.tripod.com/_darksiderg.pdf))
+3. Questions - About 50 high quality single or multiple choice questions for each chapter.
+We want to write max 2-3 true/false questions.
+Almost in all cases the question should have at least 4 choices.

-We add the files in yaml format.
+We add course files in yaml format.
 The reason we use YAML format is because it is easier to write a YAML as compared to JSON.
 Also, YAML provides easy way to work with multi-line strings.

 With-in the course YAML files, we have `content`, `details` or `summary` fields.
 These fields can contain multi-line strings.
 The